chronoxor/gil/README.md

 * `gil commit [args]` - commit all repositories in the current directory;
 * `gil status [args]` - show status of all repositories in the current directory;

-# Motivation: submodules vs git links
+# Motivation: git submodules vs git links
 Git submodules allow to get the same idea of repositories dependency, but with a serious limitation - git submodules degrade to tree-like recursive structure with repositories duplication.

-## Submodules management
+## Git submodules management
 Git submodules provides several operations to manage repositories dependency.

 ### Add submodule dependency